-Mary and Ella were not the only pair of sisters to care for the Point Fermin Lighthouse.
-Keeper Willie Austin, together with his wife and six children, took up residency at the lighthouse in 1917.
+Mary and Ella were not the only pair of sisters to care for Point Fermin Lighthouse.
+Keeper Willie Austin took up residency at the lighthouse in 1917 with his wife and six children.
 The family soon added another child, Paul Fermin Austin, but after eight years at the lighthouse, tragedy struck when Mrs. Austin died following an operation.
 Two months later, Keeper Austin followed his wife to the grave, dying of a broken heart.
 Rather than leave the lighthouse, Thelma, the oldest daughter, and her sister Juanita decided to look after the light, reasoning “...we had a sacred duty to perform: to promulgate the heroic work which our parents started.”
 Thelma kept the light until 1927, when the Los Angeles Park Department struck an agreement with the Lighthouse Service that permitted a park superintendent to live in the dwelling in exchange for looking after the now-electrified light.

 Joanna Nevesny, a member of the Coast Guard Auxiliary, stepped in to serve as an intermediary in settling the issue.
 Armed with a historic 1912 photograph of the Point Fermin lens along with a digital picture of the one on display in Busch’s office, Nevesny and Jim Woodward, a Fresnel lens expert, set out to positively identify the lens.
 As the lens had been crafted by hand, the slots in the screw heads ended up in somewhat random positions.
 Woodward found that “every screw slot was exactly the same” in the two photographs.
 “It was like the fingerprint, or DNA, of the lens.
 There is no other lens on the entire planet that has their screw slots in this same arrangement,” stated Woodward.

-On December 16, 2006, a homecoming celebration for the lens was held at the lighthouse.
-A parade, free cake and ice cream, and fireworks were part of the festivities.
-Councilwoman Janice Hahn presented a congratulatory plaque to the Point Fermin Lighthouse Society, and John Olguin told of the quest to recover the lens.
+On December 16, 2006, a homecoming celebration for the lens was held at the lighthouse, featuring a parade, free cake and ice cream, and fireworks.
+Councilwoman Janice Hahn presented a congratulatory plaque to the Point Fermin Lighthouse Society, and John Olguin explained the quest to recover the lens.
 After the program, the public was invited inside the lighthouse to view the lens.

 On May 2, 2012, Point Fermin Lighthouse was made available under the National Historic Lighthouse Preservation Act of 2000 to eligible federal, state, and local agencies, non-profit corporations, educational agencies, and community development organizations to be used for educational, recreational, cultural, or historic preservation purposes.
 Interested entities were given sixty days to submit a letter of interest expressing their desire to submit an application for ownership.
-Included with the lighthouse is an adjacent guest quarters and a coastal lookout.
-The lens on display on the first floor of the lighthouse will remain the property of the Coast Guard.
-The Los Angeles Department of Recreation and Parks has managed the site for numerous years and is likely to be awarded ownership, though the availability notice states that no preference will be given to government agencies.
+Included with the lighthouse were an adjacent guest quarters and a coastal lookout, but the Coast Guard would retain ownership of the lens.
+The Los Angeles Department of Recreation and Parks had managed the site for numerous years and seemed a likely candidate for ownership, though the availability notice explicitly stated that no preference would be given to government agencies.

-Fifty-three Expressions of Interest were received, including ones from Los Angeles Department of Recreation and Parks, Point Fermin Lighthouse Society, Point Fermin Historical Society, Pegasus Haven Ranch Horse Rescue, and Sea Research Society, submitted letters of interest, but only four groups submitted applications by the November 9, 2012 deadline.
-These groups are: Los Angeles Department of Recreation and Parks, Dana’s Hope, GivingCare, Inc., and Symbols of Love.
+Fifty-three Expressions of Interest were received, including ones from Los Angeles Department of Recreation and Parks, Point Fermin Lighthouse Society, Point Fermin Historical Society, Pegasus Haven Ranch Horse Rescue, and Sea Research Society, but only four groups submitted applications by the November 9, 2012 deadline.
+These groups were: Los Angeles Department of Recreation and Parks, Dana’s Hope, GivingCare, Inc., and Symbols of Love.
 On January 20, 2015, Point Fermin Lighthouse was awarded to the City of Los Angeles, but the Point Fermin Lighthouse Society and Point Fermin Historical Society will help oversee the landmark.